 The curriculum requires a minimum of 21 credit hours of degree-specific coursework on topics such as interviewing and investigating, legal research and writing, and litigation.
 Students must also satisfy general education requirements, amounting to 27 required credits.
 DU holds regional accreditation from the Higher Learning Commission and prides itself on providing students with the quality education they need to develop the skills and knowledge they will use throughout their paralegal careers.

 Itawamba Community College, formerly Itawamba Junior College, operates in Northeastern Mississippi.
-With campuses in Fulton, Belden, and Tupelo, the college serves Itawamba, Lee, Monroe, Pontotoc, and Chickasaw counties.
-Boasting regional accreditation from the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC), Itawamba offers a variety of associate degree programs, including an online associate of applied science in paralegal technology.
+With locations in Fulton, Belden, and Tupelo, the college serves Chickasaw, Itawamba, Lee, Monroe and Pontotoc counties.
+Boasting regional accreditation from the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC), Itawamba offers a variety of associate degree programs, including an online associate of applied science degree in paralegal technology.

 The online paralegal degree prepares students to perform specifically delegated substantive legal work under the direct supervision of an attorney.
 Students in the program undergo training in legal research and writing, family law, civil litigation, wills, and other legal areas.
 Students gain an excellent foundation for entry-level positions at corporations, law firms, government agencies, and other entities.
 Students who complete the first 30 credits of coursework earn a career certificate.